zenyr/smol-llama-runner/README.md

 ![screencapture](./media/smol-llama-runner.gif)

 Over the weekend, I built a Next.js 13 + Mantine UI library testbed project using TypeScript.
 The project extends Local Llama CPP and features a very simple and 'smol' user interface.
-Powered by Local Llama CPP's HTTP server implementation and EventSource browser implementation, the project automatically runs multiple processes to handle completions and shuts off after two minutes of inactivity.
+Powered by Local Llama CPP's HTTP server implementation and EventSource browser implementation, the project automatically runs multiple processes to handle completions and shuts off after a minute of inactivity.
 This MIT-licensed project is a fun toy for developers to play with.

 ![how this intro was made](./media/screengrab.png)